 Is Tahini Vegan?

 For such a simple food, the quality varies immensely from one brand to the next.
-I’ve found that tahini from the Middle East is typically vastly better than brands made in other parts of the world.
-Al Wadi tahini, which is made in Lebanon, is both inexpensive and perhaps the tastiest brand on the market.
+I’ve found that tahini produced in the Middle East consistently tastes better than brands made elsewhere.
+Al Wadi tahini, which is made in Lebanon, is reasonably priced and perhaps the tastiest brand on the market.